PARAFIELD AIRPORT, ADELAIDE 1960s

 |Parafield 1948, when

-main row was ANA, then Guinea Airways, with their Lockheed 14 VH-AEW parked outside.
+an ANA DC-3 and DC-4, then the Guinea Airways hangar, with their Lockheed 14 VH-AEW parked outside.
 Behind the hangars were

-buildings left behind after RAAF occupation during the war when Parafield was home to No.1 EFTS and other units.
+buildings left behind from RAAF occupation during WWII when Parafield was home to No.1 EFTS, 34 Squadron and other units.

 of South Australia.
 Chipmunk VH-BWB is seen at their hangar in December 1962, by which time Chipmunks had replaced the

 Tiger Moth fleet.
-The imposing terminal building behind was to the same DCA design built at Sydney Airport and Archerfield
+The imposing DCA terminal building behind was built just before WWII to the same design as Sydney Airport and

-Airport, Brisbane.
-By now it was used for DCA administration, pilot briefing and flight planning, ATC tower cab on the roof.
+Archerfield Airport, Brisbane.
+By the 1960s it was used for administration, pilot briefing and flight planning, ATC tower on the roof.

-and early model Cessnas were repainted only months prior to their sale to private owners.
-Here's VH-BWF in March 1963.
+early model Cessnas were repainted only months prior to their sale to private owners.
+Here's Chipmunk VH-BWF in March 1963.

-The Aero Club of SA had used the VH-BW registration series since the mid 1950s.
+The Royal Aero Club of SA had used the VH-BW registration series since the mid 1950s.

 VH-BWG was photographed at Parafield March 1962, in the original Cessna factory paint scheme.

-VH-BWT was purchased by the Royal Aero Club of SA, but proved to be unpopular with members and was sold in 1963.
+VH-BWT was purchased by the Royal Aero Club of SA, but was not popular with members and was sold in 1963.

 It is pictured at Parafield in December 1962 on one of its rare outings outside the club hangar.
 Pale blue and white.